meh/screenruster/README.md

 - `type` = `"start"`

+### Lock

+The lock request is sent when the screen has been locked, this is useful to render a notification that the screen is currently locked.

+- `type` = `"lock"`

 ### Stop

 The stop request is sent when the saver should stop its rendering, this may